 In 1995, with my second baby on the way, I started my homeopathy training.
 I had another very quick home birth, this time using homeopathy through pregnancy, labour and afterwards.
 When my kids were small, homeopathy was a god-send.
 We were able to deal with run of the mill colds and sniffles, the odd ear infection, and old-fashioned childhood illnesses (measles, mumps, chicken pox and whooping cough) safely, with minimal fuss, and without resorting to pharmaceuticals.
 Because we use homeopathy, we have rarely needed to see a doctor or use antibiotics.
 In fact, I haven’t taken prescription medication for nearly 30 years!

 I qualified as a homeopath in 2000 and have been seeing patients regularly since then.
 These days I lecture at the Contemporary College of Homeopathy in Bristol and the Sophia School in Derbyshire.
 I also supervise students and experienced homeopaths and I’m an approved supervisor for the Society of Homeopaths.
-I now live in Oxfordshire but still enjoy seeing my patients in Bristol and via skype.
+I now spend a lot of my time in Oxfordshire but still enjoy seeing my patients in Bristol and via skype.
 If you would like an appointment, do get in touch!

 I’ve been fascinated by the MBTI since I first completed the questionnaire at Theological College in 1987.
 In 2006 I finally trained to be a practitioner!
 Since then I’ve worked with a range of fabulous people, from running fun-filled workshops around camp fires for groups of teenagers to providing MBTI profiling and coaching for senior managers in the public and voluntary sectors.
 My absolute favourite MBTI workshop was in a Dorset field with a group of 30 or so people who ranged in age from 10 – 84!
 If you are interested in a consultation or workshop please contact me to discuss your needs.